Code-Institute-Submissions/nikolmichaelidou-Python-Project_JulyResub/README.md

 <hr>

 ### How to play
+The game is very easy to play.
+Requires very minimal controls.
+The player simply types numbers.
 - The player starts the game with 10 turns or guess
-- The game will first ask the player to guess the row, it only accepts inputs of 0-8, then it will ask the player to guess the column
+- The game will first ask the player to guess the row, it only accepts inputs of 0-8, then it will ask the player to guess the column.
-- If the player guesses the same combination a message will pop saying "You guessed that one already."
+- If the player guesses the same combination a message will pop saying "You guessed that one already." and they will lose one turn
+- The game ends when the player runs out of turns or when they guess correctly the location of the battleship and sink it.
+- The player will have the option to play again, by typing 'yes' or 'no'.

 <hr>

 ### Bugs & Fixes